- Opinions

 Why we start with RealityCheck

-RealityCheck is a short, focused leadership alignment intervention designed to surface the difficult questions before significant investment is committed.
+RealityCheck is a focused leadership alignment intervention designed to surface the difficult questions before significant investment is committed.

 In practice, that means: